See also: The Introduction | Part 1: Raku Part 2: Arithmetic and Geometric Sequences

 docs.raku.org/language/statement-prefixes#index-entry-lazy_(statement_prefix)-lazy

-for more information about lazy
+for more information about lazy.

-, as we did with
+0 and False, as we did with

-and True
+1 and True above:

 > (0, 0 ...
 Inf) # 024